speakeasy-api/developer-docs/changelog/changelog-2023-10-19/index.md

 ### Monkey Patching SDKs via .genignore

 We now support the use of `.genignore` to monkey patch your SDKs with any custom business logic, usage snippets, or documentation that regeneration won’t override!
-You can read more about it [here](/docs/customize-sdks/monkey-patching)
+You can read more about it in the [monkey patching documentation](/docs/customize/code/monkey-patching).

 ## 🐜 Improvements and Bug Fixes 🐛